jaythemishra/eos-block-producer/README.md

 ## Improvements

-Currently, the proxy containers all use network_mode: host.
-This is not ideal, but I have not been able to figure out how to make them work without this yet.
-Also, the script behind the Producer Control Switch is currently very simple and only switches over production if both nodes have production paused.
+Currently, the script behind the Producer Control Switch is rather simple and could be made more robust.
 Implementing WireGuard would also probably be a good idea if these containers were to be deployed on separate hosts.